ethLengfeld/Back-end-Programming-with-Java-and-Spring/notes/LearningNotes.md

 2. View
    1. Presents data to the user.
 Presents model information to the user
 3. Controller
    1. Sequences program rules.
-Makes sure that user commands are executed correctly, modifying the appropriate model objects, and updating the view objects.
+Makes sure that user commands are executed correctly, modifying the appropriate model objects, and updating the commandLineView objects.